Annin Flagmakers bills itself as the oldest and largest manufacturer of the Star-Spangled Banner in the United States.

-- Daryl Austin Special to USA Today
+- Betty Lin-Fisher USA Today

 Long before crowded shopping malls and overnight deliveries became the norm, everyday commerce in America moved at a much slower, more intimate pace.